andre-st/dotfiles/README.md

   allowing fast recovery if your latest backup isn't already corrupted.
   In contrast to forward incremental backups, it is easier to delete old backups to make room for new backups, too.
+- **Simple**:
-- **Simple**: No special block-level patching magic and no extra-repository to corrupt, tools usually pre-installed
+  No special block-level patching magic and no extra-repository to corrupt, tools usually pre-installed

-- recovery todo
+- **Recovery**:
+  A script suspends auto-backup (_systemctl mask ..._), mounts the backup-disk and starts a simple working-shell (I then use _mc_).
+  After the shell exits, auto-backup is re-armed

+Currently I only use 1 backup disk, but will eventually expand the system to 2 disks in regular rotation in case one disk becomes corrupted.
+There is not much to change (udev-rule and crypttab) as the current _rsync_ options would already automatically update every hard disk to the correct status based on the data already on it.